Originally published on 8/8/2018

-Back in 2016, my father underwent brain surgery which was scheduled to take around 5 hours.
-Due to the complexity of his case, it ended up taking 11 hours.
-The day was long and stressful for my entire family, with the saving grace being a display (TV monitor) in the waiting lounge which continuously updated us on the process of my father’s surgery and provided us insight into each delay.
-This continuous flow of information gave us peace of mind, kept us calm, and created a fantastic patient experience.
-That day could have been much more difficult without the availability of data that was shared with us on a continuous basis.
-My father’s surgery was successful, and we walked away content on a day that could’ve otherwise been filled with immense fear and frustration.
+Patient surgeries can sometimes take many hours and can sometimes take longer than expected if there are complications.
+This can be stressful for the patient’s family, with the saving grace being a display (TV monitor) in the waiting lounge which continuously updated us on the process of the patient’s surgery providing insight into each delay.
+This continuous flow of information provides peace of mind, helps keep everyone calm, and creates a better patient experience.
+This experience can be much more difficult without the availability of data that is shared on a continuous basis.

 Technological advances in the past decade have created a patient-centered system and allows care providers to have access to accurate data to analyze population health.
 In addition, capturing data has become more manageable and accurate with wearable technology, such as electrocardiograms or Fitbit health trackers.
 These advances help engage patients and their families throughout their own care process, while physicians utilize data collection to define best practices for better health.
 Overall, this has driven the adoption and acceptance of technology in healthcare.

 Some of the things I’m most excited about at Tagnos is the capability of our platform to deliver live data and predictive analyses to clinicians and administrative leaders.
 This gives them a reliable tool to make accurate decisions about their daily operations.
 The objective is to reduce the time spent by nurses and physicians drilling through hidden layers of Electronic Health Records (EHR) systems or having to depend on unreliable and inaccurate data.